sebasgraciavalderrama/BizagiTraining/README.md

 11. Copy and paste into the template.
 12. Eliminate blank spaces, unused tags, etc.
 13. Update the `Table of contents` at the beginning of the document and make sure it makes sense.
-10. Save and upload.
+14. Save and upload.
-11. Repeate for all the other documents for both English and Spanish.
+15. Repeat for all the other documents for both English and Spanish.

 ### Troubleshooting :wrench: